dahhei/dahhei.github.io/content/authors/admin/_index.md

     date_start: 2021-09-01
     date_end: ''
     summary: |
-      Eeveloping a new generation of assays to assess cognitive function in agoing mice, utilizing ethological tasks and long-term monitoring supported by machine learning.
+      Developing a new generation of assays to assess cognitive function in agoing mice, utilizing ethological tasks and long-term monitoring supported by machine learning.
+My research is at the intersection of genetics, computer vision, and behavioral analysis.

     # button:
     #   text: 'Read Thesis'
     #   url: 'https://example.com'